8n8/trux/README.md

-Note that this project is a work in progress.
-It works, but more features will be added over time.

 Trux is a wrapper around Latex for writing reports more easily.
 Trux only exposes a small subset of Latex, but it chooses sensible defaults and has much better error messages.
 The main difference from convert-markdown-to-Latex tools, like Pandoc is that Trux is much better for writing mathematics.